huntdatacenter/docs/docs/working-in-your-lab/technical-tools/x2go.md

 ---
+title: X2Go (client)
 permalink: /working-in-your-lab/technical-tools/x2go
 sidebarDepth: 3
 ---

 # X2Go

-This guide explain how you can install and configure the X2Go software to get instant and 'passwordless' access to graphical tools in your lab, such as RStudio, Stata, SPSS and MatLab.
+This guide explain how you can install and configure the X2Go software to get instant and 'passwordless' access to graphical tools in your lab, such as _RStudio_, _Stata_, _SPSS_ and _MatLab_.

 If your lab machine is set up for graphical interface, you are good to go after you have set up your local machine: